 Step 1 - Converting the Barrel

 You will need to convert your barrel, perhaps by cutting it in half.
 Once you have installed the fountain, it might be more difficult to move, so you should try and fit the barrel into available areas.
-Keep the fountain away from direct sunlight, as this may encourage the growth of algae in your pond.
+Keep the fountain away from direct sunlight, as this may encourage algae growth in your pond.

 Step 2 - Line the Barrel

 The next thing to do is to add a liner to the barrel.
-This should be plastic, and can be found at most home improvement or garden centers.
-While a wine barrel is designed to be leak proof, it is a good idea to put a liner into your cut barrel, as the division can lead to gaps between the rings of the cask.
-Put a number of stones, or brick parts, into the bottom of the cask.
-You will need to add enough stones to have a raised platform about 2 inches high.
+This should be plastic and can be found at most home improvement or garden centers.
+While a wine barrel is designed to be leakproof, it is a good idea to put a liner into your cut barrel, as the division can lead to gaps between the rings of the cask.
+Put several stones, or brick parts, into the bottom of the cask.
+You will need to add enough stones to have a raised platform about two inches high.
 Place the pump on this platform.

 Step 3 - Hose Up